The purpose of GARD is to initiate a comprehensive approach to fight chronic respiratory diseases. This involves four strategic objectives:

 The World Health Organization has a dual role in the Alliance: it provides technical leadership and secretariat support.

-GARD promotes an integrated approach that capatilizes upon synergies of chronic respiratory diseases with other chronic diseases.
+GARD promotes an integrated approach that capitalizes upon synergies of chronic respiratory diseases with other chronic diseases.
 The focus is specifically on the needs of low- and middle-income countries and vulnerable populations, and fosters country-specific initiatives that are tailored to local needs.

 According to the Terms of Reference, the governance components are the General Meeting, the Planning Group, the Executive Committee, and the secretariat as well as the Country-Focus Group and Working Groups.